Aarav7162/rssi_location_triangulation/README.md

 ## Troubleshooting
 - **No serial output:** Check COM port and ensure ESP is connected and powered.
-- **Zero RSSI readings:** Ensure anchors are online and Blynk is reporting correctly.
+- **Zero or Extreme RSSI readings:** Ensure anchors are online and Blynk is reporting correctly.
 - **Python exceptions:** Verify packages `requests`, `numpy`, `pyserial` are installed in the activated virtualenv.
 - **ESP connection issues:** Anchor3 must be flashed correctly and serial monitor closed in Arduino IDE when running Python serial read.

-## Summary
-This system provides a complete indoor RSSI-based positioning pipeline:
-- **Calibration** → Build fingerprint database
-- **Anchors** → Scan RSSI, send to Blynk
-- **Tracker** → Estimate position, update Blynk, handle live serial logging on V9 trigger

-It’s designed for experimentation, debugging, and learning about IoT localization, BLE/WiFi RSSI-based tracking, and Python + ESP8266 integration.

 ## Sniffing & Trilateration — what this actually does
 This project does two related things:

 1. **Trilateration (fingerprinting-based):** the tracker uses RSSI samples from multiple fixed ESP8266 anchors (V0..V3) and compares the measured RSSI vector to a calibrated fingerprint database.
 The nearest fingerprint (1‑NN on Euclidean distance in RSSI space) is used as the estimated (x,y) position for the tag device.

 2. **HTTP sniffing of the tag:** anchor3 (the special anchor) can switch into a sniffing routine when triggered (Blynk V9).
-In sniff mode it connects to the soft‑AP tag (`tagESP`) and requests `http://192.168.4.56/` repeatedly to capture the short text payloads served by the tag.
-The captured payloads are returned to the Blynk app (V10) and — when tracker.py detects V9 == 1 — the Python script opens a serial connection to anchor3 and streams whatever the anchor prints (typically the sniffed HTTP payloads).
+In sniff mode it connects to the soft‑AP tag (`tagESP`) by brute force and requests `http://192.168.4.56/` repeatedly to capture the short text payloads served by the tag.
+The captured payloads are returned to the Blynk app (V10) and - when tracker.py detects V9 = 1 - the Python script opens a serial connection to anchor3 and streams whatever the anchor prints (the sniffed HTTP payloads).

 ### What I updated to support this (developer notes)
 - **Anchor3 sketch** must implement an explicit sniffing routine that: